vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 For example, in 2013, Czech researcher **Mikolov** co-published Word2Vec paper (later also [FastText](/ml/FastText-Vector-Norms-And-OOV-Words)).
 Word2vec is a method to represent each word as one vector.
 Then in 2017, **[transformer architecture](/ml/transformers-self-attention-mechanism-simplified)** was able to accept multiple words.
 These models are able to [represent entire paragraphs of text in context as a vector](/ml/how-computers-understood-humans), and not only each word individually. .
 In particular, people started predicting (inferring) next word in web-scale datasets and getting high accuracies and high [text compression](/ml/neural-data-compression).

-Now we are just in the situation where we also implemented this **reinforcement learning from human feedback (RLHF)**, where we started hiring experts, and we getting dedicated hardware, and **AGI is just behind the corner**, right? **Suddenly it sounds similar to what we already heard**.
+Now we are just in the situation where we also implemented this **reinforcement learning from human feedback (RLHF)**, where we started hiring experts, and we're getting dedicated hardware, and **AGI is just behind the corner**, right? **Suddenly it sounds similar to what we already heard**.
 I mean, are we in 2023 just before another AI winter?
 Is this really the winning approach, is this the final answer, or do we need to add something more?

 **Reinforcement learning from human feedback**, that's a very interesting approach not the same as use of expert before the second AI winter.
 Now the **experts don't have to actually write super complicated rules, instead they just compare a texts**, and say this text is better than this text.
 While the experts get **a bigger lever**, and they have a much bigger impact.
 So this is a much **more cost-effective approach**.
 We are in a much better situation than before. **Hallucinations** are also reduced with this reinforcement learning from human feedback method.
 But we will see that you can get much more, like these other approaches that are using symbols.